Chapter 4

 cannot be a star, because at this mass an ordinary star would

 would therefore be visible.
-This component can be neither white
+This component cannot be

-trpasl s brush or neutron stars because its weight
+neither white dwarf or neutron stars, because its weight significantly

 Fig.4.31, where a stream of matter flowing from a star to a black hole